bigfix/developer.bigfix.com/site/pages/relevance/guide/session/basics.md

 in Web Reports context
 ```

-These Inspectors will return TRUE or FALSE, depending on which environment is currently active.
+These Inspectors will return `TRUE` or `FALSE`, depending on which environment is currently active.

 ---